Skip to main content

 3. Connecting Locations Adds Costs

-Today, a majority of businesses have their offices spread out on various sites in multiple locations.
-As a result, it's necessary to have PSTN, MPLS, among other business exchange lines, to ensure that they meet the demand for bandwidth-intensive communication on the various sites.
+Today, most businesses have offices spread out across multiple sites.
+As a result, it's necessary to have PSTN and MPLS, among other business exchange lines, to ensure that they meet the demand for bandwidth-intensive communication on these sites.

-However, this is a complex issue that causes headaches for IT teams and increases your operation costs.
+However, this complex issue causes headaches for IT teams and increases your operation costs.

-For larger businesses with many locations, you'll need additional IT resources to cater to the demand.
-This includes not only managing the connectivity but also the other phone system hardware.
-Even if you may not have different locations, you might have a dispersed workforce that you must serve.
+For larger businesses with many locations, you'll need additional IT resources to meet the demand.
+This includes managing the connectivity and other phone system hardware.
+Even if you don't have different locations, you might have a dispersed workforce that you must serve.

 4. Stand-alone Services Have Accumulative Charges

-Office phone systems are short of offering a unified business communication solution that encompasses team messaging, web meetings, video calling, conference calling, and more.
-You'll have to get these additional phone services from third-party vendors, which adds up to significant line items.
+Office phone systems lack a unified business communication solution that encompasses team messaging, web meetings, video calling, conference calling, and more.
+You'll have to get these additional phone services from third-party vendors, which will add to significant line items.

 Also, you may find other expenses for services like online fax that managers, employees, or small business units may have signed up for overtime.
-Note that these charges are usually applied per minute, making it difficult to budget for such bills.
+These charges are usually applied per minute, making it difficult to budget for such bills.

 5. Telecoms Costs Can Strain Your IT Budget